klnusbaum/UDJ-Server/README.md

 UDJ is a team effort lead by [Kurtis Nusbaum][kln].
 I really like computers and programming.

+## Questions/Comments?

+If you have any questions or comments, feel free to post them to the [UDJ mailing list][mailing].

 ## License
 UDJ is licensed under the [GPLv2][gpl].